- Capabilities of Microsoft 365 Mobile Device Management

-One powerful capability included with Office 365 MDM that some our the clients value greatly is the ability to remotely wipe a mobile device if it is reported lost or stolen.
+One powerful capability included with Microsoft 365 MDM that some our the clients value greatly is the ability to remotely wipe a mobile device if it is reported lost or stolen.
 Some of these clients in particular are in the healthcare industry and are thus required to comply with HIPAA with regardless to protecting personal health information from unauthorized disclosure.
-If a workforce member loose or misplace their mobile device, the systems administrator logs into Office 365 and with a click of the mouse, the device will be wiped within seconds.
+If a workforce member loose or misplace their mobile device, the systems administrator logs into Microsoft 365 and with a click of the mouse, the device will be wiped within seconds.
 Once wiped, your organization's data are delete from the device.
 We have a separate article that covers remote administrative capabilities that has more information on remotely mobile device wipe.
 This remote capability, along with a defining a restrict mobile device policy, gives our clients the assurance the risk associated with their workforce use of mobile devices are minimized.

 HIPAA Violations and Enforcement

 The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) is responsible for enforcing HIPAA Privacy and Security Rules.
 They investigate and investigate complaints, assess compliance, and issue fines and corrective actions in cases where and entity failed to meet compliance to effective safeguard electronic protected health information.

 HHS maintains a breach database of HIPAA violations (for cases affecting 500 or more individuals) that is publicly accessible.
 Although you don't hear it often on the news, privacy violations occur more often than you think.HHS breach database